 Cabinets play an important role in making your home storage space.
 Whether it’s in your kitchen, bathroom, or bedroom, choosing the right material for your cabinetry is key.

-Here you get two choices and a confusion between MDF vs. Plywood cabinets.
+Here you get two choices and a confusion between plywood and MDF (Medium-Density Fibreboard).

 The material you choose will affect not only the looks of your cabinets but also their durability and overall cost.